 Through his studies with Ramana, Paul Brunton mastered the “Who Am I” meditation and thereby achieved a deepened degree of self-awareness.
 He was not satisfied with this, however, as he wished to understand the “Why” and “How” of this technique; this led him to the experts of Vedanta such as V. Subramanya Iyer (pictured right) with whom he studied the classic literature of Hindu philosophy such as the Ashtavakra Samhita, the Bhagavad Gîta and the Mandukya Upanishad.
 It was during his conversations with V. S. Iyer that PB began to develop his own non-sectarian vocabulary for basic spiritual principles.
 Thus he began to write about the “Overself” in lieu of Adhyâtman and Soul, “World Mind” instead of God or Îshvara, and “Mind” instead of Brahman or The One.

 This change marked the end of PB’s apprenticeship and the beginning of his own truly independent journey.
-That journey took him deep within himself and continued to lead him all over the world: he visited China, Mexico, Greece, America, Europe, Egypt, and Australia (that we know of).
-A sample of these years can be found in his two remaining travelogues, both published in 1936 (as was A Message from Arunachala): A Search in Secret Egypt and A Hermit in the Himalayas, as well as in his notebooks, where he continued to chronicle his interviews in the West as well as in the East.
+That journey took him deep within himself and continued to lead him all over the world.
+Over the next few decades, in addition to India, he visited China, Mexico, the United States, many countries in Europe, Egypt, Japan, Ceylon, Thailand, Cambodia, New Zealand, and Australia (there may be more).
+His account of some of his travels can be found in his two remaining travelogues, both published in 1936 (as was A Message from Arunachala): A Search in Secret Egypt and A Hermit in the Himalayas, as well as in vol. 8 of The Notebooks, and in his literary archive (not yet available), where he continued to chronicle his interviews in the West as well as in the East.
 As he traveled externally and internally, the driving force of his life became the call to deliver the hidden mysteries of mysticism and philosophy into the hands of modern seekers, stripped of all unneeded hyperbole, jargon, obscuring esotericism and outworn requirements.

 As he says in his notes, “The age of esotericism has come to an end, and the age of open teaching is upon us."
 (Notebooks 20.2.3) To this end, PB translated the elaborate teachings of India, Tibet, and China into a streamlined collection of central points and practices designed to give spiritual seekers a solid foundation for all their seeking, regardless of where it took them.
 He took the ancient meditation practices of the ashram and modified them to suit the schedules of the modern city-dweller.
 Some ancient practices were designed to open our sensitivity to our surroundings—which is fine if one is living in seclusion, but is hardly viable in today’s nerve-jangling urban landscape, so Brunton wrote about those meditation techniques that soothe the nerves and protect us from the extroverted world that most of us inhabit.
-These meditation practices can be found in his next book, The Quest of the Overself, (written only a year after the Search books) and in Volumes 4 and 15 of The Notebooks of Paul Brunton.
-Two years later, in 1939, PB wrote The Inner Reality, latter named Discover Yourself, as a bridge between Eastern and Western faiths.
+These meditation practices can be found in The Secret Path, The Inner Reality, The Quest of the Overself, and in Volumes 4 and 15 of The Notebooks of Paul Brunton.
+The Inner Reality (1939), latter named Discover Yourself, was written as a bridge between Eastern and Western faiths.
 Then he turned his attention fully to the task of presenting the fundamentals of a genuinely spiritual philosophy in a modern language—and in the first language to have a nearly worldwide presence: English.

 Brunton was one of the first authors to subject Eastern doctrines to the methodology of science while also challenging science to look beyond its technology and into the true mysteries of life.
 He wanted to link science and mysticism, and generally integrate the accomplishments of Western Philosophy with the insights of Hinduism and Buddhism.
-The first result of this effort was The Hidden Teaching Beyond Yoga, published in 1941, which addresses the issues of epistemology through the double lens of modern science and the reasoned enquiries of the ancient East.
+The first result of this effort was his 1938 Ph.D. thesis (Indian Philosophy and Modern Culture), published by Rider and E. P. Dutton in 1939, followed by The Hidden Teaching Beyond Yoga, published in 1941, which addresses the issues of epistemology through the double lens of modern science and the reasoned enquiries of the ancient East.
 He then completed this project two years later with his metaphysical opus, The Wisdom of the Overself.
 His later thoughts on these topics are to be found in Volume 13 of his Notebooks series.
 Curiously, he once again found himself sharing space (if not time) with another author: in this case, the apartment in which he wrote these texts had once been occupied by Helena Petrovna Blavatsky when she was writing her great work The Secret Doctrine.
 “So PB was following after HPB,” he once half-jokingly quipped.

 It might be worth pausing for a moment here and taking a look around at the world in which all these books were appearing.
 While some of us (Americans) think of World War II as starting with the bombing of Pearl Harbor in December of 1941, the reality is that by then the war had been going on in Europe for three years, and Hitler had been in power in Germany for eight, during which time the atrocities against the Jews, Gypsies, and others were well-established protocols of the German Reich.
 Indeed, by the time The Inner Reality was in bookstores, the people of Great Britain were experiencing nightly air-raids from the German Luftwaffe, resulting in widespread chaos and loss of life.
 Of late, America has been traumatized by one such bombing; in those years such an event was a daily, if not hourly, event.
 Consider then the strong need the people of those times felt to find an explanation for the suffering and chaos around them and to find any means of coping with the un-imaginable horrors and uncertainties of their surroundings.
 The presence of death, evil, and doubt overshadowed all aspects of life and all levels of society.
 No one was immune, and no one could be oblivious.
 To find in these books, then, direct and reasoned confirmation of what everyone needed to know—that we do survive death, that there is divine, albeit impersonal, presence to be found here, and that life has both an immediate and a transcendental purpose—was spirit-saving.
 This was PB’s inspired contribution to the world—a contribution that remains relevant today.